Anawrahta of Launggyet

 Anawrahta Minsaw (အနော်ရထာ မင်းစော, [ʔənɔ̀jətʰà mɪ́ɴ sɔ́]; d.
-March 1408) was king of Launggyet Arakan from 1406 to 1408.
+March 1408) was the king of Launggyet Arakan from 1406 to 1408.
 He was appointed to the position by his overlord King Minkhaung I of the Ava Kingdom.
 He later married Minkhaung's eldest daughter Saw Pyei Chantha.
-He was overthrown in 1408 by the Hanthawaddy Kingdom army, and subsequently executed on the order of King Razadarit of Hanthawaddy.
+He was overthrown in 1408 by the Hanthawaddy kingdom army, and subsequently executed on the order of King Razadarit of Hanthawaddy.
 He is one of two historical personalities that make up the Shwe Nawrahta nat spirit in the Burmese pantheon of nats.

 Brief

 Accession

 Prior to his appointment as King of Arakan, he was known as Gamani, the governor of Kalay, a vassal Shan state of Ava.
 His rule at Kalay apparently was short.
 Circa December 1406, his overlord King Minkhaung I appointed him to be king of Arakan, which Ava forces led by Prince Minye Kyawswa had just conquered.
 Now known by his royal style of Anawrahta Minsaw, he was the third Ava-appointed king of Arakan.